 The Investment Committee of The Pittsburgh Foundation provides the strategic direction and oversight for the PLF.
 It is composed of some of the region’s best endowment managers and investment professionals.
 Bios of the investment committee are presented below:

-Amy Krueger Marsh is the treasurer and chief investment officer of the University of Pittsburgh.
-Ms. Marsh joined the University of Pittsburgh as treasurer in 1999 and earned the added distinction of chief investment officer in 2006.
+Amy Krueger Marsh retired in March 2018 from her position of treasurer and chief investment officer at the University of Pittsburgh.
+Marsh joined the University of Pittsburgh as treasurer in 1999 and earned the added distinction of chief investment officer in 2006.
 She is responsible for management and oversight of the University's financial assets and liabilities, including the University's endowment and operating funds, its bond and note issuances, and its daily cash management.
-From 1983 to 1999, Ms. Marsh was a commercial banker with Mellon Financial Corporation, where she held various management, marketing and lending positions in corporate banking, structured finance and capital markets.
-Prior to joining Mellon, Ms. Marsh was a manager with AT&T Long Lines in Chicago.
+From 1983 to 1999, Marsh was a commercial banker with Mellon Financial Corporation, where she held various management, marketing and lending positions in corporate banking, structured finance and capital markets.
+Prior to joining Mellon, Marsh was a manager with AT&T Long Lines in Chicago.
 She received her M.M. from the Kellogg Graduate School of Management, Northwestern University in 1981 and her A.B. from Wittenberg University in 1978.

 Edith L. Shapira, M.D., chair of The Pittsburgh Foundation's board of directors, is a psychiatrist in private practice since 1991.
 In addition, she has an active life in the community, where she serves on the boards of directors of a wide variety of nonprofit and government organizations.
 These currently include: Pittsburgh Promise; Riverlife; the Allegheny County Board of Health; the Program and Policy Committee of the Pittsburgh Foundation; and the Board of Fellows of the Institute of Politics.
 She is the co-chair of the Elsie Hillman Civic Forum National Advisory Council.
 Past Boards served include: The Allegheny County Sports and Exhibition Authority; the Shale Gas Roundtable of the Institute of Politics; the Urban League; Western PA Conservancy; UPMC Presbyterian-Shadyside Hospitals; Magee Hospital; the Institute of Politics Water Management Task Force; the Institute for Transfusion Medicine; A+ Schools; the board of visitors of the University of Pittsburgh School of Social Work; and Winchester Thurston School.
 She is a clinical assistant professor of psychiatry at the University of Pittsburgh School of Medicine and she supervises Western Psychiatric Institute and Clinic residents in Psychiatry.